 There are also bike racks to lock up your bike.

 Please note, the trails in Breithaupt Park are unpaved and uneven.
 They are often muddy and include hills.
-If you have accessibility requirements please email Brandon with any accessibility questions.
+If you have accessibility requirements please email us or contact your therapist with any accessibility questions.

 What do I do when I arrive?

 Please arrive at Breithaupt Park at least 10 minutes before your session begins - use this time to make sure you are dressed for the weather and use the washroom.
 You can use the washroom inside the community centre, which is open most daytime hours.

 Please familiarize yourself with a photo of your therapist so you can recognize them easily.
 If you need to contact your therapist with any questions the day of session, please call their cell phone (you'll receive their number when you book your first session).

 Please dress for the weather - as our session will take place no matter what the weather, as long as it is safe.
 It is generally recommended to dress in layers, as then you will have options as we hike.
 Wear your lightest layer closest to your skin and then add heavier layers.
 Please wear something water-resistant as your outermost layer.
 Please wear sturdy shoes (preferably water-resistant) if you have them (or boots if winter).
 Please note, the trails can be quite muddy.
 I have some shoe-covers, ice crampons, hiking poles, ponchos, and umbrellas if you need.

 Please make sure you have a snack and water with you in a backpack if possible, as it is nice (and safer) to have hands free for our hike.
 I will have a backpack if you’d like to put small items inside.